Integrative Global Health Research on Sickle Cell Disease (2015-2016)

 Abigail Clark, Biology (BS)

 Bianca Martin, Psychology (AB)

 Carolyn Peterseim, Cultural Anthropology (AB)

-Christina Williams, Computer Science (AB)
+Christina Williams, Computer Science (BS)

 /zcommunity Team Members

 Monika Asnani, University of the West Indies - Sickle Cell Unit